 - Flexibility.
 See if it is possible to configure the tool the way you need.
 You may want to have additional features for company managers, or a possibility to add users quickly if you own a rapidly growing start-up business (hey there, Facebook successors).

 - Tracking options.
 Apart from time, some solutions allow tracking location, mileage and money expenses.
 Check this out if this is important for you.

 - Integration possibilities.
-Whether you look for integration with accounting, project management or ERP system, keep in mind that most time-tracking tools can integrate only with leading software products.
+Whether you look for integration with accounting, project management or ERP system, keep in mind that most business time-tracking tools can integrate only with leading software products.
 You may also look for compatibility with various equipment — from mobile phones to badge terminals.

 - Cloud vs. on-premise.
 When choosing deployment model, it is essential to consider such factors as company structure (local/distributed), preferable budgeting and possibility of internal IT support.
 Cloud service will be right for those who would like to have a ready solution.
 For example, if you don't have an in-house IT professional, you may opt for online time-tracking software, because in this case your license will cover maintenance and update services.

 - Pricing.
 Price plans depend on the functionality, number of created users or projects.
 If you choose a cloud-based solution, it will require ongoing costs.
 With on-premise software, you would normally need to pay a one-time license fee.
 Additional upfront fees can be charged for training or primary setup.
 It is also worth knowing that many providers offer free time-tracking software for small teams or non-profits.

 ...And Just One More Thing

 If you want to get a feel of the product, be sure to test it before purchasing.
 Going through a free trial will help you realize whether a timetracking can change the game for you.